 The second Blue Plaque was unveiled in memory of Arthur Measures on Tuesday 24 May 2016.
 It’s placed on his former home at The Mill Garden at the bottom of Mill Street.

-A new Blue Plaque was unveiled in recognition of King’s High School on Wednesday 10th July 2019, by Mayor of Warwick, Councillor Neale Murphy.
+The fourth Blue Plaque was unveiled in recognition of King’s High School on Wednesday 10th July 2019, by Mayor of Warwick, Councillor Neale Murphy.
 It’s located on Landor House, Smith Street.

 To view the criteria for a blue plaque, please download Blue Plaque Scheme